Vintage China Cabinet Painted Custom Charcoal Gray

 This vintage china cabinet was another piece that I saved from a warehouse find along with a rocking chair and chunky side table.
 You can see the Charcoal Painted Rocking Chair if you’d like, and the chunky Painted Accent Table if you’d like.

 I had actually contemplated keeping this vintage china cabinet for myself and using it as a bookcase.
 Then someone else had interest in having it painted, that fell through and now it has been claimed for custom.
 My customer for this painted furniture project decided on a custom mixed charcoal gray.
 Gray has been a very popular color lately!
+You can find great quality furniture paint and stain online HERE.
+An added bonus, when painting furniture, you want to make sure to use a quality non-toxic furniture paint.

 The Process – Prep for Painting Furniture